Jeff Fenech retroactively awarded fourth world title over Azumah Nelson robbery - NewsBreak

 Ricky Hatton made a poignant return to the Manchester Arena as he shared an eight-round exhibition with Mexican boxing great Marco Antonio Barrera.
 Ten years on from bringing down the curtain on his professional career at the same venue, the former two-weight world champion walked out to his trademark Manchester City anthem of Blue Moon, mockingly beginning his journey to the ring on a Zimmer frame.

-UFC 281: Expert prediction, best bets for Israel Adesanya vs. Alex Pereira
+What channel is UFC 281 on tonight?
+How to watch, buy Israel Adesanya vs. Alex Pereira on pay-per-view

-Israel Adesanya will attempt to tie Anderson Silva's record for consecutive victories at middleweight with 13 when he aims for his sixth defense of his 185-pound championship at UFC 281 on November 12.
-However, his opponent will be a familiar one in the undefeated (in the octagon) Alex Pereira.
-Before...
+After competing against one another in kickboxing, Israel Adesanya and Alex Pereira face off inside the octagon.
+Adesanya’s UFC middleweight title is on the line at UFC 281 on November 12.
+UFC 281 takes place inside New York’s Madison Square Garden.
+Adesanya made his pro debut in 2012...

-Alex Pereira and Israel Adesanya react to instant classic at UFC 281
+Why Israel Adesanya's fight with Alex Pereira at UFC 281 is legacy-defining

-When Alex Pereira knocked out Israel Adesanya in the fifth and final round of their championship fight at UFC 281, it wasn’t just the belt that was on the line, but rather pride, thanks to the history of the two fighters.
-Pereira was famously the first - and for...
+This is it for Israel Adesanya.
+"The Last Stylebender's" legacy is on the line as he defends his UFC middleweight championship in the main event of UFC 281 against Alex Pereira on November 12.
+That may sound dramatically hyperbolic, but this is the kind of fight that separates champions from...

+Russell wins his 1st F1 race in Mercedes 1-2 at Brazilian GP

 Comments / 0